Had we but world enough and time

 According to the Carbon Budget 2016, total global emissions of CO2 in 2015 were 41.9 GtCO2 – it won’t be much different in 2017.
 The graph below shows two reductions scenarios.
 The first is a yearly reduction of 1.0 Gt CO2, this is a rate that, on average, just exceeds the most optimistic of the IPCC’s scenarios for CO2 emissions.
 (That’s called RCP2.6).
 The second describes CO2 emissions falling by half that rate, i.e. 0.5 Gt CO2/year.

-The angry amateur in me winces and fumes and despairs of democracy when ignorant people say the climate will be OK when we have:
+I despair for democracy when ignorant people say the climate will be OK when we have:

 1) Zero carbon electricity